Mobirise/Mobirise/README.md

 <img src="https://mobirise.com/assets/images/v210_2.jpg">
 </a>

-### What's new in Mobirise Web Site Builder v2.9.10:
+### What's new in Mobirise Bootstrap Website Builder v2.9.10:
 * Now you can contact us directly from the app, see "Menu->Help me!"
 * New 'Cookies Alert' extension